Your Right to Be Safe and Secure at Work

 Agricultural work includes farming and ranching.
 Your employer must ensure that climbing or lifting to plant, maintain or harvest crops, or working with animals is done safely.
 In addition, there are rules regarding sanitation, safe drinking water, pesticides and insecticides, wildfire smoke, and the availability of medical care.

-If you have housing at the farm where you work, your employer also has to make sure that living conditions are safe.
+If you have housing at the farm where you work, your employer also must make sure that living conditions are safe.
 There are different sets of rules for working and living conditions.
-If you have internet access you can also see all safety rules here:https://lni.wa.gov/safety-health/safety-topics/industry/agriculture
+You can see all the safety rules on this website here.

-For help with agriculture workplace pesticide issues, contact the WA Dept. of Agriculture Pesticide Management Division at (877) 301-4555 or visit their website:
+For help with agriculture workplace pesticide issues, contact the WA Dept. of Agriculture Pesticide Management Division here.

 Construction Work

-Construction sites are dangerous workplaces, so there are lots of rules and regulation to follow.
-Employees must be properly trained to operate equipment and machinery; equipment must comply with safety standards, often requiring safety guards and warning labels; and proper clothing and protective equipment must be worn and in some cases, provided by the employer.
+Construction sites are dangerous workplaces, so there are lots of rules and regulations to follow.
+Employees must be properly trained to operate equipment and machinery; equipment must comply with safety standards, often requiring safety guards and warning labels; and proper clothing and protective equipment must be worn and, in some cases, provided by the employer.

-Washington courts have ruled that general contractors have a duty to ensure safety for “every employee on the jobsite,” not just its own employees.
+Washington courts have ruled that general contractors have a duty to ensure safety for “every employee on the jobsite,” not just their own employees.
 This includes subcontractors and independent contractors.

-Information on health and safety topics for construction sites can be found online at: https://lni.wa.gov/safety-health/safety-rules/rules-by-chapter/?chapter=155
+Information on health and safety topics for construction sites can be found online here.

 Washington now provides protections for isolated workers.
 An isolated worker can be a janitor, security guard, hotel or motel housekeeper or room service attendant who spends a majority of their working hours alone without another coworker present.
 Employers in these industries must take required precautions to prevent sexual harassment and assault.
 Under RCW 49.60.515, hotels, motels, retail employers, security guard entities, and property services contractors must: